 Expectations while at Work

 Junior Ranger positions are very competitive and very publicly visible.
 Our crews have lots of fun, but they also work hard.
-By accepting a position as a Junior Ranger, you agree to follow the Junior Ranger Code of Conduct PDF and demonstrate respect and a positive attitude towards the public, your crew, and yourself.
+By accepting a position as a Junior Ranger, you agree to follow the Junior Ranger Code of Conduct and demonstrate respect and a positive attitude towards the public, your crew, and yourself.

 Work Schedule and Absences